Dabang: Modern day

 After the liberation of Korea, the number of tea ceremonies increased every year since the 1975 restrictions were lifted.
 The number of dabang, however, started to decrease from a peak of about 45,000 in 1992, to about 33,000 before the 1997 financial crisis.
-After the IMF crisis, the number of dabang increased slightly, but it did not return to its former form.
-In recent years, the number of coffee shops has sharply decreased, and cafés and specialty stores, such as domestic and overseas brand franchises, have taken their place.
+After the IMF crisis, the number of dabang increased slightly, but it did not return to its former form nor retain its previous presence in the South Korean teahouse market.
+Since the onset of the 21st-century, the number of coffee shops throughout contemporary South Korea has sharply decreased, and cafés and specialty stores, such as domestic and overseas brand franchises, have taken their place.